Buckminster Fuller: Education

-Fuller attended Milton Academy in Massachusetts, and after that began studying at Harvard College, where he was affiliated with Adams House.
-He was expelled from Harvard twice: first for spending all his money partying with a vaudeville troupe, and then, after having been readmitted, for his "irresponsibility and lack of interest".
+Fuller attended Milton Academy in Massachusetts, and after that began studying at Harvard University, where he was affiliated with Adams House.
+He was expelled from Harvard twice: first for spending all his money partying with a vaudeville troupe, and then, after having been readmitted, for his "irresponsibility and lack of interest."
 By his own appraisal, he was a non-conforming misfit in the fraternity environment.

 Wartime experience

 Between his sessions at Harvard, Fuller worked in Canada as a mechanic in a textile mill, and later as a laborer in the meat-packing industry.

 He also served in the U.S. Navy in World War I, as a shipboard radio operator, as an editor of a publication, and as commander of the crash rescue boat USS Inca.
 After discharge, he worked again in the meat-packing industry, acquiring management experience.

 In 1917, he married Anne Hewlett.
 During the early 1920s, he and his father-in-law developed the Stockade Building System for producing lightweight, weatherproof, and fireproof housing—although the company would ultimately fail in 1927.

 Depression and epiphany

-Buckminster Fuller recalled 1927 as a pivotal year of his life.
+Fuller recalled 1927 as a pivotal year of his life.
 His daughter Alexandra had died in 1922 of complications from polio and spinal meningitis just before her fourth birthday.
-Barry Katz, a Stanford University scholar who wrote about Fuller, found signs that around this time in his life Fuller was suffering from depression and anxiety.
+Barry Katz, a Stanford University scholar who wrote about Fuller, found signs that around this time in his life Fuller had developed depression and anxiety.
 Fuller dwelled on his daughter's death, suspecting that it was connected with the Fullers' damp and drafty living conditions.
 This provided motivation for Fuller's involvement in Stockade Building Systems, a business which aimed to provide affordable, efficient housing.

 In 1927, at age 32, Fuller lost his job as president of Stockade.
 The Fuller family had no savings, and the birth of their daughter Allegra in 1927 added to the financial challenges.
 Fuller drank heavily and reflected upon the solution to his family's struggles on long walks around Chicago.
 During the autumn of 1927, Fuller contemplated suicide by drowning in Lake Michigan, so that his family could benefit from a life insurance payment.

 Fuller said that he had experienced a profound incident which would provide direction and purpose for his life.
 He felt as though he was suspended several feet above the ground enclosed in a white sphere of light.
 A voice spoke directly to Fuller, and declared:

 Fuller stated that this experience led to a profound re-examination of his life.
-He ultimately chose to embark on "an experiment, to find what a single individual could contribute to changing the world and benefiting all humanity".
+He ultimately chose to embark on "an experiment, to find what a single individual could contribute to changing the world and benefiting all humanity."

-Speaking to audiences later in life, Fuller would regularly recount the story of his Lake Michigan experience, and its transformative impact on his life.
+Speaking to audiences later in life, Fuller would frequently recount the story of his Lake Michigan experience, and its transformative impact on his life.